YuriODev/python-st-ignatius-04-string-manipulation/examples/README.md

 </details>

-## Problem 14: Vowel and Consonant Check
+## Example 14: Vowel and Consonant Check

 **Problem:** Write a program to check if the entered letter is a vowel or a consonant.